integrii/LightningPHP/README.md

 ## What makes it so fast?
-- It is done with just a single class!
+- It is written in just a single class!
 - Loaded models and libraries do not load other models or libraries until you explicitly ask for them.
 - No features are available by default - not even MySQL support.
 - Child classes only load a pointer if a model or library has been constructed previously.